Diomandee/clarity-notes-archive/ideas/coding-standards.md

 ```

 ## Maps
-Maps have to be declared in PascaCase.
+Maps have to be declared in PascalCase.
 Key tuple definition and Map tuple definition should be declared in separate lines and follow tuples standard.
 For example:
 ```clarity
 (define-map UserRoles
     {user: principal}